 The objects panel of page 3 of data extraction also contains a lot of object types that we might not need.
 In this case, I will uncheck all the blocks that start with A$C prefix as they are automatically created blocks that we don’t want to use in our data extraction table.

 After unchecking those blocks from the Objects panel of page 3 of the data extraction wizard click next.
 Now you will see a list of properties of the selected objects.
 To avoid overwhelming amounts of data in our data extraction table I will uncheck some categories from the category filter and the properties from those categories will hide from the properties panel.

-In our example I will only keep Drawing, Misc. and Text categories selected as shown in the image below and then click on the Next button.
+In this example from AutoCAD Classes in Pune, I will only keep Drawing, Misc. and Text categories selected as shown in the image below and then click on the Next button.
 You can make the properties list even shorter by unchecking the properties that you don’t need in the data extraction table from the Properties panel of page 4 of the data extraction wizard.
 I have also unchecked some properties from the Properties panel to simplify our table.

 Call the Trainer and Book your free demo class for now!!!